Check out this: L Brands Inc. (LB) could be on the verge of a big rally

 Analyst recommendations provided by FactSet shows that the consensus forecast for L Brands Inc. (LB) is a “Overweight”.
 24 analysts offering their recommendations for the stock have an average rating of 2.50, where 14 rate it as a Hold and 0 think it is a “Overweight”.
 10 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-L Brands Inc. is expected to release its quarterly report on 05/19/2021 and quarterly earnings per share for the current quarter are estimated at $0.61 with sales reaching $2.68B over the same period.The EPS is expected to shrink by -157.50% this year, but quarterly earnings will post 12.80% year-over-year.
-Quarterly sales are estimated to grow 53.70% in year-over-year returns.
+L Brands Inc. is expected to release its quarterly report on 05/19/2021 and quarterly earnings per share for the current quarter are estimated at $0.62 with sales reaching $2.68B over the same period.The EPS is expected to grow by 326.50% this year, but quarterly earnings will post 12.80% year-over-year.
+Quarterly sales are estimated to grow 53.90% in year-over-year returns.

 L Brands Inc. (LB) Top Institutional Holders